Manisha-sharda-Prasad/java17/src/main/java/com/manisha/java/Streams/StreaamsNotes.md

 **Functional interfaces**--
 Interfaces with single abstract method, used for lambda expression or method reference.
-Main categories:-
+Main categories:

-a.)
-Predicates-- takes value of 1 arg, returns boolean./ BiPredicates--takes 2,return 1 / IntPre/ LongPre/ DoublePre.
-b.)
-Functions-- takes 1 arg , returns 1 result./ BiFunction/ UnaryOperator/ BinaryOperator. c.)
-Consumers-- takes 1 arg , returns nothing./ BiConsumer. d.)
-Suppliers-- takes no arg, returns result.

 a.)
 Predicates: Boolean-valued function of 1 arg.
 -Predicate<T>: Takes 1 arg, returns boolean.